ConeGS: Error-Guided Densification Using Pixel Cones for Improved Reconstruction With Fewer Primitives: Evaluation

 \subsection{Ablations}

-We analyze the impact of individual components in our method by conducting a series of ablation studies, presented in \tabref{table:ablation}. \textbf{(a), (b)} Longer iNGP reconstruction only slightly improves reconstruction quality. \textbf{(c)} continuing training the iNGP model also during optimization, \textbf{(d)} initializing Gaussians with the ground truth pixel color, or \textbf{(e)} predicting spherical harmonics with iNGP, leads to marginally worse results.
+We analyze each component's impact through ablation studies in \tabref{table:ablation}. \textbf{(a), (b)} Longer iNGP reconstruction only slightly improves reconstruction quality. \textbf{(c)} continuing training the iNGP model also during optimization, \textbf{(d)} initializing Gaussians with the ground truth pixel color, or \textbf{(e)} predicting spherical harmonics with iNGP, leads to marginally worse results.
 Demonstrating the strength of our densification method, using \textbf{(f)} pixel-cone-sized primitives during initialization, or even not using any initialization \textbf{(g)}, results in worse PSNR but maintains low LPIPS and considerably improves rendering speed, thanks to less overlap between primitives, reducing blending. \textbf{(h)} Sampling pixels uniformly instead of guiding Gaussian creation using the $L_1$ loss from the training set produces lower reconstruction quality, although due to uniform sampling in image space still focusing more on parts of the scene seen most across views, the drop is not drastic.
 Densifying with 3DGS depth \textbf{(i)}, also without using iNGP even for initialization \textbf{(j)}, strongly affects the results.
-Similarly, k-NN sizing of newly added primitives based on their closest neighbors \textbf{(k)}, or changing the opacity penalty \textbf{(l), (m), (n)}, has a large effect on reconstruction quality, reinforcing the benefits of our densification approach. \textbf{(o), (p)} Altering the size of Gaussians created during densification from their default pixel-width cone size slightly reduces reconstruction quality, although the small difference suggests that Gaussians are quickly resized to fit the scene.
+Similarly, k-NN sizing of newly added primitives based on their closest neighbors \textbf{(k)}, or changing the opacity penalty \textbf{(l), (m), (n)}, has a large effect on reconstruction quality, reinforcing the benefits of our densification approach. \textbf{(o), (p)} Altering Gaussian sizes from their default pixel-width cone size during densification slightly reduces quality, yet the small difference suggests Gaussians quickly resize to fit the scene.